mvolkmann/blog/src/rust.md

 - A dot (`.`) character is used to access struct fields and call instance methods.
-- A double colon (`::`) is used as a namespace separator (borrowed from C++) and to call associated functions
+- A double colon (`::`) is used as a namespace separator (borrowed from C++) and to call "associated functions"
   (like class or static methods in other languages).
 - Conditions for conditional logic and iteration are not surrounded by any delimiter (no parentheses).
-- Statements associated with conditional logic and iteration must be in blocks surrounded by curly brackets.
+- Statements associated with conditional logic and iteration must be in blocks surrounded by curly braces.
 - The preferred indentation is four spaces.
 - Named functions are declared with the `fn` keyword.
-- Function return types follow the parameter list and `->`.
+- Function return types follow the parameter list and the characters `->`.
-- Functions that return nothing omit `->` and return type.
+- Functions that return nothing omit `->` and the return type.
 - Statements must terminated by a semicolon.
-- If the last expression in a function does not end with a semicolon, its value is returned.
+- If the last evaluated expression in a function does not end with a semicolon, its value is returned.
 - Most statements are also expressions and evaluate to a value, including the `if` and `match` statements.